Written by Emma (Teach Starter)

 As teachers progress through their careers, they often encounter the problem of mental stress and fatigue.
 It’s no secret that a teacher’s nature is to nurture, and usually, we channel all that energy into the children in our care.

 It’s important, however, to take the time to care for yourself.
-Prioritizing time for yourself at least once a week can be incredibly beneficial to your mental and physical health.
+Prioritising time for yourself at least once a week can be incredibly beneficial to your mental and physical health.

 If you’re not sure how to take care of yourself, read our blog World Mental Health Day | 5 Tips for Teacher Wellbeing and try one of the following: